KevinZ-01/KevinZ-01.github.io/_pages/about.md

 Research Interest
 ======
-I'm interested in multi-modal learning, foundation models, LLMs, and embodied AI.
+My research interest is in the intersection between multi-modal, foundation models, and embodied AI.

 News
 ======